 - 1/2 large yellow onion, diced

 - 3.5 cups vegetable broth

-- Roast cubed butternut squash that has been seasoned with cinnamon and salt for 30 mins at 425 degrees F.
+- Roast cubed butternut squash that has been seasoned with cinnamon and salt for 30 minutes at 425ºF.

 - Use an immersion blender or transfer soup to a high-speed blender or food processor and blend until soup is smooth and creamy.